 Alumni Award for Distinguished Teaching, 2021

-Mary E. Thomas, associate professor of women's, gender and sexuality studies, has received the Alumni Award for Distinguished Teaching, which annually recognizes up to 10 faculty members for their teaching excellence.
+Laura Wagner, professor of psychology, has received the Alumni Award for Distinguished Teaching, which annually recognizes up to 10 faculty for their teaching excellence.
 Awardees are nominated by students, faculty and alumni and are chosen by a committee of students, previous recipients and alumni.